Is it even possible to work happily at home? Because working at home is the very WORST.

 When you work at home, you may find that it’s the BEST of times…or the WORST of times.
 And sometimes both at once.

-We’ve been getting personal here on the blog the last couple weeks, talking about the ways that life is hard and how to declare dominion over situations that are challenging.
-You know me, I love talking about all the big, messy, gorgeous parts of life, but I also know the value in declaring dominion over all the nitty gritty practical parts of our worlds as well.
+We’ve been getting personal here on the blog the last couple weeks, talking about the ways that life is hard and how to move through situations that are challenging.
+You know me, I love talking about all the big, messy, gorgeous parts of life, but I also know the value in mastering the nitty gritty, practical parts of our worlds as well.

 So today let’s get super practical about something that many people DREAM of doing– working from home– until they try it.

-Then they look up at 2pm one day and realize that they haven’t gotten any work done in several weeks, and they have a huge deadline looming, and they can’t remember the last time they showered, and apparently someone had a raging kegger frat party in their home while they were checked out (I mean, uh, WORKING) on social media.
+Then they look up at 2pm one day and realize that they haven’t gotten any work done in several weeks, and they have a huge deadline looming and they’re exhausted from carrying the mental load of their families and remembering everything for everyone.

 The Truth About Working At Home